mtrudel/bandit/README.md

 All contributors must agree and adhere to the project's [Code of Conduct](https://github.com/mtrudel/bandit/blob/main/CODE_OF_CONDUCT.md).

+Security disclosures should be sent privately to mat@geeky.net.

 ## Installation

 Bandit is [available in Hex](https://hex.pm/docs/publish).
 The package can be installed